 In October last year, my partner and I left a rain-soaked Sydney for the deliciously sunny North Queensland.
 We decided we wanted to do as much as possible on this getaway.
 We wanted to leave no stone unturned.
 We planned to visit every beach, eat at every good restaurant.
 And take risks.
 We didn’t want to be that couple who went on a holiday and stayed inside watching Netflix all day.

 My partner, Antoine, had done his research.
 He’d found an awesome adventure for us, Walsh’s Pyramid.
 It’s the highest freestanding natural pyramid in the world and is located about 20km outside of Cairns.
 The walk is for advanced or confident hikers and the incline is steep at times.
 I wouldn’t call us “advanced” hikers, but we both like to keep fit.
 We have a healthy lifestyle and we exercise regularly.
 I was confident we could do it.
 Smash it, in fact.

 When I was packing for our luxury holiday I packed some activewear, but I didn’t exactly bring the quality gear you need for a long hike.
-I didn’t have any hiking boots, let along hiking poles.
+I didn’t have any hiking boots, let alone hiking poles.
 I didn’t bring a day pack or water bladder.
 I brought some runners, some tights, a sports bra, a singlet and sunscreen.
 So when it came to dressing for our adventure, I was severely underprepared.
+My first hiking mistake.

 Unfortunately, the situation was the same in the food and water department…

 We arrived at the base of the pyramid like two ants, with small backpacks, a cheese and vegemite sandwich each, two full 500mL water bottles and two bananas.

 “Surely, there will be water on the way,” we said to each other.
 “How could it be a tourist attraction and not have water?”